IT firm at centre of global hack says fewer than 18,000 customers compromised | Technology

 IT firm at centre of global hack says fewer than 18,000 customers compromised

-U.S. IT company SolarWinds said on Monday that fewer than 18,000 of its customers had downloaded a compromised software update which allowed suspected Russian hackers to spy on global businesses and governments unnoticed for almost nine months.
-The United States issued an emergency warning on Sunday, ordering users to disconnect and disable SolarWinds software which it said had been compromised by "malicious actors."
+U.S. IT company SolarWinds said on Monday that up to 18,000 of its customers had downloaded a compromised software update which allowed suspected Russian hackers to spy on global businesses and governments unnoticed for almost nine months.
+The United States issued an emergency warning on Sunday, ordering government users to disconnect SolarWinds software which it said had been compromised by "malicious actors."

+That warning came after Reuters reported suspected Russian hackers had used hijacked SolarWinds software updates to break into multiple American government agencies, including the Treasury and Commerce departments.
+Moscow denied having any connection to the attacks.
+On Monday, people familiar with the hacking campaign said the Department of Homeland Security had also been breached.
+One of them said that DHS email had been compromised but not the critical network that DHS' cybersecurity division uses to protect infrastructure.

 "SolarWinds currently believes the actual number of customers that may have had an installation of the Orion products that contained this vulnerability to be fewer than 18,000," it said.
 The company did not respond to requests for comment about the exact number of compromised customers or the extent of any breaches at those organisations.